bismex/HiCMD/README.md

   - Ex: `./HiCMD/eval_SYSU/`

 - The code provides the following results.
+- Correction: In the paper, I wrote, "The SYSU dataset contains 22,258 visible images and 11,909 near-infrared images of 395 identities for training".
+This value indicates the total of training and validation sets.
+But, in fact, I only used a training set including 20,284 visible images and 9,927 infrared images of 296 identities.
+I apologize for the confusion.

 | Metric    | Value  |
 | ---    | ---  |